 So I had my references and then set to putting together my plan.
 Now I have this really cool app called Cosplanner that helps me put in info like pieces needed, budget, and time worked on.
 But back then, I had a piece of paper and I wrote out my plan like a grocery list.

 Now one thing I noticed straight away was the colors.
 Without that helpful color identifier ^^^ up there I had to make my best assumptions based on lighting/image quality and so on.

 Like if the armor was very very dark or….

 in this pic a brighter dark green.

 And don’t even get me started on the shirt.
-In some pics it looks more yellowish, some pics more green.
+In some pics, it looks more yellowish, some pics greener.
 I knew it was a mix of both and I had to settle on materials and colors to get started.